efreitasn/contribs/README.md

 # contribs
-contribs is a CLI app to show how many contributions you've made in the current day.
+contribs is a CLI app to show how many contributions you've made in GitHub.

 ## Install
 You can download one of the binaries available on the [releases page](https://github.com/efreitasn/contribs/releases) or install it using Go v1.13 or higher.